cdeletre/dockraken/README.md

 ```

 ## Start docker image
-The following command start the image in background, kraken will load the 3 GB index files (it takes few seconds)
+The following command starts the image in background, kraken will load the 3 GB index files (it takes few seconds):

 ```
 docker run -d -h kraken-01 \